LLM rules for PostgreSQL

 Ensure table column consistency

-Ensuring tables all have similar schemas makes it easier for engineers to jump in and contribute to your code.
+A consistent data model makes it easier for engineers to jump in and contribute to your code.

 All CREATE TABLE statements must include `id`, `created_at`, and `updated_at` columns.